mrow4a/UNI/README.md

 Structure:

 * BLE TAG and Lamp Post Microcontroller software
-* WebServer Django Scetch
+* WebServer Django

 # Object Oriented Programming in C++
 Structure:

+* manage
-* manage - STL, Templates, Operator Overloading
+[STL, Templates, Operator Overloading etc]

 # Programming and Data Structures in C

 Structure:

 * strtol
+[strtol function implementation from description]

 * bank
+[banking system, accounts, transactions etc.]

 * bsearch
+[bsearch function implementation from description]

 * equi

 * linked
+[linked lists operation example]

+* lexi_sort_lines
+[jumps over contents of the file with file pointer, buffer lines and then sorts them in lexicographical order]

+* select_text
+[jumps over contents of the file with file pointer, buffers words, and if word finishes with 't' returns word, and goes back to file to continue searching]